MicrosoftDocs/power-platform/power-platform/guidance/coe/limitations.md

 ### Deleted apps and flows

-Finding if objects are deleted is a long running operation and so you can expect up to a week between when an object is deleted from the tenant and when the object is marked deleted in the inventory.
+Determining whether objects are deleted is a time-consuming process, so there may be a delay of up to a week between when an object is deleted from the tenant and when it is marked as deleted in the inventory.

-Once an object is marked deleted it will stay marked that way for two weeks before being removed from inventory.
-That way if the object is restored the metadata will still be present.
+Once an object is marked as deleted, it will remain in that state for two weeks before being removed from inventory.
+This ensures that if the object is restored, its metadata will still be preserved.
-You can choose to keep objects marked as deleted in the inventory indefinitely by using the following environment variable: [Also Delete from CoE](setup-core-components.md#all-environment-variables).
+You have the option to retain objects marked as deleted in the inventory indefinitely by utilizing the following environment variable: [Also Delete from CoE](setup-core-components.md#all-environment-variables).

-If this environment variable is set to **No**, it will retain a record of deleted objects indefinitely.
-Depending on the data filter applied, you may continue to see deleted apps and flows.
+If this environment variable is set to **No**, it will maintain a record of deleted objects indefinitely.
+Depending on the applied data filter, you may still observe deleted apps and flows.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]